alihhussain/WhatTheHack/025-ArcForServers/Student/Resources/readme.md

-# What the Hack: Azure Arc for Servers
+# What the Hack: Azure Arc enabled Servers

 ## Intentionally Blank

-Please see the full list of Azure Arc for Servers Challenges [here](../../readme.md).
+Please see the full list of Azure Arc enabled Servers Challenges [here](../../readme.md).